AmadeusRelay/AmadeusRelayFrontend/README.md

 ```
 The amount is the baseUnit amount we mentioned before.
 The third parameter tells the function if it should throw exception on insufficient balance or allowance, and we set it true.
 The last parameter is the taker address.

-The awaitTransactionMinedAsync function tell us that we are waiting the transaction to be mined, only after this we will return an success status to our page.
+The awaitTransactionMinedAsync function tell us that we are waiting the transaction to be mined, and only after this we will return an success status to our page.

 ### Completing the order

 If no errors happened in fillOrder command, a success message will be returned to the page and your exchange will be successfull.
-You can check it in your metamask, where you can verify that the quantities of the tokens chosen for the exchange have changed.
+You can check it in your metamask, where you can see that the quantities of the tokens chosen for the exchange have changed.

 But some errors can ocurred, for example:
 - ORDER_EXPIRED: The order created by Amadeus Relay expired, because the expiration is short in our strategy.
-Don´t worry, get orders again and call interact with it more quickly.
+Don´t worry, get orders again and interact with it more quickly.
 - INSUFFICIENT_TAKER_ALLOWANCE: You do not allow 0x to interact with your funds or allowed a lower quantity than you want to exchance.
 - INSUFFICIENT_TAKER_BALANCE: Your wallet do not have the quantity of tokens you want to trade.

 Well, that´s it.
-With this guide you can perfectly interact with Amadeus API´s, and make your exchange tokens our responsability.
+With this guide you can perfectly interact with Amadeus API´s, and share with us your exchange tokens responsability.